 The majority of Certified Reference Materials (CRMs) intended for the quantification of genetically modified organisms (GMOs) are powders produced from seeds or vegetables.
 These so-called matrix materials are mixtures of non-GMO materials with GMO materials, which have gravimetrically been certified for their mass fraction (expressed in g/kg) of a specific GMO event.
 The available concentrations differ for the individual GMO event (and the set of CRM) and range from nominal 0 g/kg to 1000 g/kg.

-Available sets of GMO CRMs are available in the on-line reference materials catalogue.
+All reference materials available at JRC can be found in the on-line reference materials catalogue.

 Development of GMO reference materials